avinash201199/Login-Signup-templates/README.md

 Before you start contributing, please ensure you have reviewed the existing templates to avoid duplication.
 If you have a new and unique template to add, we encourage your creativity!
 Follow these guidelines to ensure a smooth contribution process.

+## Check StepsToAddTemplate.md file for steps to add template

 ### How to Contribute

 1. **Fork the Repository:**